RudramVyas/OnSite-Project/README.md

 ### 🔹 About the Project
 This project demonstrates my **full-stack development skills** by integrating **Angular (Frontend), .NET Core (Backend), and MSSQL (Database)** to build a structured event management system.
 The system efficiently handles **quotes, events, sub-events, supervisors, laborers, and timesheets**.

-I developed this project within **two days** to reinforce my ability to **quickly architect and implement scalable solutions** using modern web technologies.
+I developed this project to reinforce my ability to **quickly architect and implement scalable solutions** using modern web technologies.

 ---